BSharmi/DPM-LGCP/README.md

 setwd('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Real/Main_Code/')
 2. Set a variable 'workpath' in R console.
 E.g. on R console- workpath = "/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/”
-3. Run the following scripts –
+3. Source the functions needed source.all('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Neal_Alg3_funs/')

-source.all('/Users/sharmibanerjee/Documents/Summer2017/LGCP_package/Neal_Alg3_funs/')
+4. Run the following scripts –

 source("script_generate_TF_peaks_in_diHMM_states.R")

 source("script_get_clusters_for_each_diHMM_state.R")

-4. Files generated
+5. Files generated
     a.
 Clustering results will be stored in the ‘results’ folder under ‘Real’ with the file names diHMM_celltype_cluster_domainname.RData
     b.
 TF peaks in each chromatin state will be generated with names celltype_TFpeaks_diHMM_chromatinstate.RData

 ### Plotting enrichment heat-maps
 1. Set working directory in R to the path up to the Real directory in LGCP package.
 E.g. -